Rich (Maren Morris song)

-"Rich" is a song recorded by American country music singer Maren Morris for her major-label debut album, Hero (2016).
-Morris co-wrote the song with Jessie Jo Dillon and Laura Veltz, and co-produced the track with busbee.
+"Rich" is a song by American singer Maren Morris for her major-label debut studio album, Hero (2016).
+Morris co-wrote the song with Jessie Jo Dillon and Laura Veltz, and co-produced the track with Busbee.
 It was released to American country radio on February 12, 2018, through Columbia Nashville as the album's fourth and final single.

 Composition

 "Rich" blends elements of country music with reggae and hip hop for a sound that "transcends classification."
 The song features "laid-back, breezy" vocals in the verses and a "singalong" chorus.
 Lyrically, the song details ways that a man has done Morris wrong, framed by hypothetical dollar values for these infractions that would result in Morris being rich.
 According to critics, Morris's delivery expresses "hip-hop bravado" and a "sly wit" as she toys with unconventional rhymes.

 Release and promotion

 On January 22, 2018, "Rich" was announced as the album's final single and was made available to radio through the Daily Play MPE service.
+It was released on February 12.
 According to Morris, the choice was influenced by positive fan reception to the song, noting that it was "the first time we've really let fans pick the single."
 The announcement came days after news of the release of her Zedd collaboration, "The Middle", which was promoted concurrently to pop formats and internationally.
 "Rich" officially impacted country radio on February 12, 2018.